The EdTech List

 If This Then That (IFTTT) – An amazing site that lets you chain together your favorite programs with conditional statements so they can interact with each other.
 Free.

 Cayenne – Cayenne is an Internet of Things project builder.
 I’ve been really impressed with how it works and how easy it is to manage multiple Raspberr Pis.
-I’m still learning how it works, but definitely worth mentioning.
+Cayenne is a super powerful platform to start teaching students about the IoT and how to analyze data.

 MakeyMakey – A MakeyMakey will turn anything that conducts electricity into a button.
 You can then code this button to do pretty much anything.
 A must have!
 Worth the price.